Understanding 3D Machine Vision Systems for Industrial Inspection

 Flat images can only tell you so much.

-When you’re dealing with depth-critical parts or reflective surfaces, things get inconsistent fast – missed defects, false alarms, and way too much manual review.
+When you’re dealing with depth-critical parts or reflective surfaces, inconsistencies creep in fast – missed defects, false alarms, and too much manual review.

-We’ll break down how it all works, where it’s most useful, and what to know before investing.
+We’ll break down how 3D machine vision works, where it delivers the most value, and what to consider before implementing it on your line.

 Key Notes